OpenVoiceOS/community-docs/docs/dinkum.md

 - skill states - converse method introduced skill states, this changed some core assumptions behind converse method and active skills, OVOS will not adopt skill states, see community discussion here [mycroft-core/pull/2901](https://github.com/MycroftAI/mycroft-core/pull/2901) + [mycroft-core/pull/2906](https://github.com/MycroftAI/mycroft-core/pull/2906)
+- pure regex intents - pure regex intents have been introduced, we strongly recommend you use padatious instead if this is desired, regex makes language support really hard, let the intent engines do their jobs
+- adapt fork - a fork of adapt is used in the mark2, it introduces the `exactly` and `excludes` methods. `excludes` will be added upstream in [adapt/pull/156](https://github.com/MycroftAI/adapt/pull/156).
+Any skill using these new methods will be incompatible with most core versions

 dinkum contains all changes above and also brought further changes to the table